NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-31-1-setup-your-kit.md

 {:.steps}
 ### Get your laptop ready for the workshop

 1. You'll need some sort of serial console to access the PicoPi.
-We recommend Tera Term, if you don't already have it you can access a direct download link here https://osdn.net/dl/ttssh2/teraterm-4.97.exe.
+We recommend Tera Term, if you don't already have it you can access a direct download link [here](https://osdn.net/dl/ttssh2/teraterm-4.97.exe).
 2. VNC Viewer is also needed to open web browsers on the device remotely.
-You can get VNC Viewer here (https://www.realvnc.com/en/connect/download/viewer/).
+You can get VNC Viewer [here](https://www.realvnc.com/en/connect/download/viewer/).

 {:.steps}